brettinternet/brettinternet.github.io/content/zfs-passthrough/_index.md

 type: post
 publishDate: 2023-12-09
 title: The Stages of ZFS Grief
-description: Recovery from ZFS oops
+description: A short story about recovering from a ZFS oops
 comments: true
 ---

+I used a widely-known and inexpensive method to add additional SATA storage via a Host Bus Adapter (HBA).
+I purchased a [Dell Perc H310](https://www.ebay.com/sch/i.html?_nkw=Dell+Perc+H310+SATA) a long while back.
+This HBA can be flashed to IT mode to bypass the hardware RAID. <sup>[1](#flash-instructions)</sup>

-Disk passthrough to a VM managing my ZFS array.
+Since moving my home servers to Proxmox to manage virtualization, I setup disk passthrough to a VM managing my ZFS array.
 What could go wrong?

 ```sh
 $ qm set 100 -scsi1 /dev/disk/by-id/…